Suzanne Somers, of ‘Three’s Company,’ dies at 76 – KION546

 AP Film Writer

-Suzanne Somers, the effervescent blonde actor known for playing Chrissy Snow on the television show “Three’s Company” as well as her business endeavors, has died.
+Suzanne Somers, the effervescent blonde actor known for playing Chrissy Snow on the television show “Three’s Company” and who became an entrepreneur and New York Times best-selling author, has died.
 She was 76.

 Somers had breast cancer for over 23 years and died Sunday morning, her family said in a statement provided by her longtime publicist, R. Couri Hay.
 Her husband Alan Hamel, her son Bruce and other immediate family were with her in Palm Springs, California.